Camberwell and Peckham

-Camberwell and Peckham was a constituency represented in the House of Commons of the UK Parliament since its 1997 creation until its abolition for the 2024 general election by Harriet Harman of the Labour Party.
-Harman had served for the previous constituency of Peckham since 1982.
-She is a former cabinet minister and the "Mother of the House of Commons", having the longest record of continuous service of any female MP.
+Camberwell and Peckham was a constituency represented in the House of Commons of the UK Parliament by Harriet Harman of the Labour Party from its creation in 1997 until its abolition at the 2024 general election.
+Harman had served for the previous constituency of Peckham since 1982, rose to become a cabinet minister, and eventually was the "Mother of the House of Commons", having the longest record of continuous service of any female MP.

 Under the 2023 periodic review of Westminster constituencies, the majority of the constituency was incorporated into the re-established seat of Peckham.